sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-3-if-else.rst

    :practice: T
    :stdin: 16

-   Run the following code to see what it prints out when the variable age is set to the value 18.
+   Run the following code to see what it prints  when the variable age is set to the value 18.
    Change the input value to 18 and then run it again to see the result of the print statement in the else part.
    Can you change the if-statement to indicate that you can get a license at age 16 instead of 18?